Governor: Ohio child care, camps, pools to reopen this month - WHIZ News

 DeWine made the announcements on reopenings as confirmed and presumptive coronavirus cases topped 26,000 and more than 1,500 deaths were recorded.
 The 21-day average of case increases ticked up to 555 on Thursday.

-“We’re not exactly where we wanted it to be, but we haven’t had that huge surge we were expecting either,” DeWine said.
+“Not exactly where we wanted to be, but we did not have that huge surge we were worried about either,” DeWine said.

 In other coronavirus news Thursday: